Buying a Piano

 WHY ARE TOUCH SENSITIVE AND WEIGHTED KEYS SO IMPORTANT?

 Making music is about much more than playing the correct notes in the correct amount of time.
 The dynamics, or expression we put into music, makes it exciting.
 On a non-touch-sensitive keyboard, it will be impossible to learn how to do this.
 On a touch-sensitive keyboard, you can put in the dynamics, or expression by touch, but if the keys are not weighted, or not fully weighted, finger strength is not developed.
-A fully weighted acoustic piano or digital piano allows both: musical expression and development of finger strength.
+A fully weighted acoustic piano, allows both: musical expression and development of finger strength, and to a lesser degree a digital piano.

 ACOUSTIC VERSUS DIGITAL

-A good quality digital instrument is a better start than an old acoustic piano that has sloppy action, needs repairs, and possibly can’t stay in tune however, there are many used acoustic pianos that are great starter instruments.
+A good quality digital instrument is a better start than an old acoustic piano that has sloppy action, needs repairs, and possibly can’t stay in tune.
+However, there are many used acoustic pianos that are great starter instruments.
 The sounds from a digital piano will never match the sounds of a good acoustic piano because sound is a living thing and the parts of an acoustic piano, the real wood, strings, dampers, etc. all work together to create a resonant sound that is impossible to replicate digitally.
-However, the more you pay for a digital piano, the better it will sound.
+The more you pay for a digital piano, the better it will sound, but keep in mind the steep depreciation.

 WHAT DO I OWN?